elykka/StructuralBioinformatics/user_manual.md

   * which elements belong to which cluster;
   * their distance from the cluster center;
   * NOTE: the elements are represented as indexes, see legend to refer back to the snapshot associated.
-* *__protein-name__\_cluster_differences*, a file containing the differences from cluster to cluster, in terms of residues and contacts.
+* *__protein-name__\_cluster_differences.txt*, a file containing the differences from cluster to cluster, in terms of residues and contacts.
 All of the contacts that were considered during the clustering are shown.
   * the differences were found by confronting the clusters centers since Affinity Propagation tries to identify the center of the cluster as the element that is more suited to represent all other elements in the cluster.
   * the files contains an indication of which clusters were confronted, "CLUSTER i - CLUSTER j", followed by the list of contacts for which the two clusters differ.
   * the file does not contain repetitions, if the user wants to find the differences between cluster i and j and i < j, the file will contain the comparison under "CLUSTER i - CLUSTER j".